glennblock/splunk-add-on-for-socketio/README.md

 # splunk-socket.io

 ## Overview
-This app provides provides a Socket.IO input which hosts a Socket.IO server that can receive hundreds of thousands of events realtime which will be fed into Splunk.
+This app provides provides a Socket.IO input which hosts a Socket.IO server that can receive large volumes (tens of thousands per second) of events realtime which will be fed into Splunk.

 ![Socket.IO and Splunk](https://dl.dropboxusercontent.com/u/6860088/socketio.jpeg)